dfinity/candid/candid_diff/design/candiff-CLI-tool.md

 # Tool design (`candiff`)

-The `candid_diff` package exposes the `candiff` tool for scripting Candid value comparisons that have human-readable error messages.
+The `candid_diff` crate provides the `candiff` tool.

-The tool compares input and output canister messages to those recorded earlier, from earlier run(s).
+The `candiff` tool compares candid data, and gives with human-readable output.

+Rather than compare two values textually, the tool is structural, like Candid itself.

 ## Use cases